Certainly, the holiday season that comes with the approach of Christmas and New Year’s following Thanksgiving is a special time of year.

 The program gives new, unwrapped toys and other gifts to youngsters ages 17 and under who might not otherwise receive a gift at Christmas.
 This year marks the second year since the Jackson County Toys for Tots program merged with the children’s portion of the Maquoketa Community Services Christmas Star program.
 Toys for Tots provided gifts to more than 850 Jackson County children in 2018.

 The Maquoketa Community Cupboard, which provides food to needy people in Jackson County, always needs donations of cash, paper products or nonperishable food items.

-Donations may be dropped off at the Community Cupboard’s new location at 902 W. Platt St. between 9 and 11 a.m. on Fridays, when it is open.
+Donations may be dropped off at the Community Cupboard’s location at 902 W. Platt St. between 9 and 11 a.m. on Fridays, when it is open.
 Donations also may be sent to the Community Cupboard at P.O.
 Box 743, Maquoketa, or you can call me at 652-6610.
 I’m a Community Cupboard volunteer.